dorisobor/zombie-attack/README.md

 ### Created by Doris Obor

 ## Description
-The goal is to gain as much money you can by clicking on the zombie.
+The goal is to collect as much bounty money you can by clicking on the zombie.
+The game offers different upgrades for the user to buy in order to get more hits or click per second.

 ## Created with:
 * React